 Finding a well-fitting shoe for your particular foot is even more important for hiking shoes than boots.
 A boot's higher ankle collars provide more lacing adjustment that is used to hold the foot in place in the footbed.
-A narrow foot in a wider shoe is more difficult to secure than in a wider boot.
+A narrow foot in a wide shoe is more difficult to secure than in a wide boot.
 If you are new to shoes for the outdoors, a 1/2 or full size larger than casual shoes is a good place to start.
-The Brannock device, which gives both a length and width measurement of your foot when used by an experienced shoe fitter, provides valuable measurements to speed up sizing.
+The Brannock device, which gives both a length and width measurement of your foot when used by an experienced shoe fitter, provides valuable measurements to speed upsizing.

 Fine Tuning the Fit

-A little fine tuning does wonders to achieve the perfect fit.
+A little fine-tuning does wonders to achieve the perfect fit.
 Using a little thicker sock helps folks with low volume feet get a snug fit without having to over-tighten the laces.
 If you're fitting a shoe you quite like, but have a little bit of heel slip, try a bit thicker sock.
-Or try a thinner sock with a ½ size smaller.
+Or try a thinner sock with a half-size smaller.
 Compare one combo on your right and one on your left as you walk around.